evbelico/Camagru/README.md

 * Their e-mail address
 * Their password\

-They can also delete their account (*all content will be disappear, no data will be kept*).
+They can also delete their account (*all content will disappear, no data will be kept*).